 - Redeployment of computer.
-To request a redeployment of an existing Level B or higher computer, please submit a request form at https://www.baylor.edu/its/redeploy .
+To request a redeployment of an existing Level B or higher computer, please submit a request form.
 Files existing on the computer will not be transferred.
-You will be contacted by Installation Services.
+You will be contacted by Installation Services to redeploy the device.

 - Additional non-primary computer.
 Baylor provides each employee with a Category 1 (Primary Office) computer that will be replaced on a regular basis.
 Additional computers, e.g. computers for certain research needs or specialized job requirements, are allowed with the approval of the Academic Dean (academic departments) or Vice President or their designated representatives (administrative departments).
 Additional computers will fall under Categories 2 - 8 and will follow the Hardware Replacement Schedule.
-A description of all categories can be found at this link: Computer categories.
+Review the LanDesk Hardware Categories to better understand these categories.

 - Additional device(s).
-A device, such as an iPad, smartphone, or other approved devices must be purchased through one of the technology purchasing channels as described on the Technology Purchasing website.
+A device, such as an iPad, smartphone, or other approved devices must be purchased through the Procurement & Payment Services department.

 - Non-standard system.
-The purchase of any non-standard system is an exception and requires ITS approval.
-Campus standards can be found on the Technology Purchasing website.
-To request approval of the technology from ITS, submit a non-standard request form.
-Once ITS approves the technology, any purchases will require final approval from the departmental head or dean.
+The purchase of any non-standard system is an exception and requires approval.
+After reviewing our campus technology standards, if you still want to purchase a non-standard system, complete a Request for Purchase of Non-Standard Technology form.
+If the request is approved, the non-standard purchase will require final approval from the departmental head or dean.

 - Printer.
-The standard printers are listed on the Technology Purchasing web site under Hardware Standards and must be purchased through approved technology purchasing channels as described on the Technology Purchasing website.
-Non-standard printers must follow the guideline outlined in #7.
+Baylor's Technology Standards lists the current standard printers.
+All printers must be purchased through approved technology purchasing channels.
+Non-standard printers must follow the guidelines outlined in #7 above.

-- Room display technology (projector, flat panel display, etc.).
-All display purchases (projector, flat panel display, etc.) for classroom, learning space, public space and digital signage, etc., should be approved by the Academic Dean (academic departments) or Vice President or their designated representatives (administrative departments) and comply with ITS/EL standards.
-Information regarding room display technology for departments is listed on the Technology Purchasing website.
+- Room display technologies (projectors, flat panel displays, etc.).
+All display purchases (projector, flat panel display, etc.) for classroom, learning space, public space and digital signage, etc., should be approved by the Academic Dean (academic departments) or Vice President or their designated representatives (administrative departments) and comply with Classroom Technology standards.

 - Externally funded purchase.
 Unless otherwise specified in the applicable grant or contract agreement, all computer technology purchased with external funds administered by the Office of Sponsored Programs is the property of Baylor University, and as such is subject to the Baylor computer, network, information systems, support, and disposal policies, as well as University-sponsored software agreements.

-- End user software.
+- Software.
 Departments should contact Technology Purchasing before purchasing any software.
 Baylor University has purchased site licenses and/or volume licenses for many software packages.
 It is possible that the software you need is already available at no additional cost.
-A directory of end user software information can be found on End User Software Directory page.
+View this list of Baylor-licensed software

 - Review of software agreement.
 All software license agreements/contracts, including online "click through" agreements, must be reviewed by ITS Information Security and the Office of General Counsel and signed by the Vice President for Information Technology before being approved for purchase.